albionlawrence/quantum_part_1/chapter1/Intro_Classical.md

 - The two basic formulations of quantum mechanics -- the Feynman Path Integral and the Schr&ouml;dinger equation -- are built from mathematical objects that also appear in the Lagrangian and Hamiltonian formalisms

-- There are many cases in which some concept or some technique in quantum mechanics aslo appears in classical mechanics.
+- There are many cases in which some concept or some technique in quantum mechanics also appears in classical mechanics.
 We can get a lot of insight by studying both in parallel.